 Make sure the purpose of the table is clear.
 Include a brief introduction and a table title (before the table, not beneath it).

-Bold the table reference and table title both before the table and wherever the text appears elsewhere.
+Bold the table reference and table title both before the table and wherever the Table # text appears elsewhere on the page.
 In the table title, also bold the colon.
 End table titles with a period.
-Also bold BriteCore UI elements.
+Also bold any named BriteCore UI elements.

 Table 1 summarizes file functions and their descriptions.

 |AddUsersToEncryptedFile||Adds user keys to the specified encrypted file|